joedolson/my-calendar/src/readme.txt

 4. Visit My Calendar -> Help for assistance with shortcode options or widget configuration.

 == Changelog ==

+= 3.1.17 =

+* Bug fix: comma misplaced in mc_list_title_title.
+* Provide special handling in cases where multiple categories are enabled but selector is passed a non-array value.

 = 3.1.16 =